Growing hydroponics and soilless marijuana indoors gives you a yield-boosting opportunity you don’t have when you grow outdoors.

 For vegetative growth of established plants, depending on the size of your grow room and whether you’re using photoperiod marijuana or autoflowering, you can run LEDs, plasma, T5s or metal halide (MH).

-Lighting for Bloom phase: High Pressure Sodium/MH combo.
-At present, non-HID lighting technology such as CFLs, induction and LEDs do not have enough intensity to power a serious full-size marijuana garden or to give you your highest yields and THC percentages in smaller gardens.
+Despite the hype from manufacturers, non-HID lighting technology such as CFLs, induction and LEDs don’t have enough intensity to power a serious full-size marijuana garden or to give you your highest yields and THC percentages in smaller gardens.

 You use non-HID lighting when you have very limited space, lacking in heat removal control, and with SCROG, Sea of Green, chambers, autoflowering marijuana.